rust-stuco/lectures/week3/slides.md

 # Structs

-A _struct_ is a custom data type that lets you package together and name multiple related values that make up a meaningful group.
+A _struct_ is a custom data type that lets you package together and name related values that make up a meaningful group.

 ```rust
 struct Student {